Betty Oldenkamp, President and CEO

 Rebecca Kiesow-Knudsen, Vice-President of Community Services

-As Vice-President of Community Services, Rebecca Kiesow-Knudsen provides leadership and oversees counseling services, consumer credit counseling service, refugee & immigration services, childcare & education services, and mentoring services.
+As Vice-President of Community Services, Rebecca Kiesow-Knudsen provides leadership and oversees counseling services, Center for Financial Resources, Center for New Americans, childcare & education services, mentoring services and disaster response services.

 Rebecca earned a bachelor’s degree in political science from Gustavus Adolphus College in St. Peter, Minnesota.
 She also earned a master’s in public administration with an emphasis in nonprofit administration from the University of South Dakota.
 She began her career with Lutheran Social Services of South Dakota in 2001 as the director of the school-based mentoring program.
 In 2004, Rebecca began providing leadership to the agency’s quality improvement program and overseeing its accreditation through the Council on Accreditation.